 The lovely Sarah at Heavenly Marshmallows had sent me a selection of her homemade, artisan marshmallows.
 Amongst the selection were nine that are mango and passionfruit flavour.
 I knew I wanted to somehow include these in a bake.

-The mango and passionfruit marshmallows are gluten free and as you all know how much I love sharing, I decided to make a gluten free cupcake, with mango in the cake batter.
+Since the mango and passionfruit marshmallows are gluten free and as you all know how much I love sharing, I decided to make a gluten free cupcake, with mango in the cake batter.

 Yep – I love a challenge.